The Power Switch: Turning Power On and Off – A Deep Dive into Electrical Control

 -

 Toggle Switches: These are perhaps the most familiar type, featuring a lever that moves between "on" and "off" positions.
 They're commonly used in household appliances, lighting fixtures, and electronic devices.
-Their simple design and robust construction make them suitable for a wide range of applications.
+Their simple design and reliable construction make them suitable for a wide range of applications.

 -